Adventures in Punditry

 But this was a lovely experience.
 It was great fun and I really have to thank Steve for the opportunity.
 Unlike traffic court, I’d happily do this again.

 So now I’m a bona fide “political analyst and commentator.”
-Coleman and Company featuring yours truly in the role of “company” is available here.
+Coleman and Company featuring yours truly in the role of “company” is available on TwinTiers.com.

 The 2020 Democratic Debate Round 3